meerachotai/benchmark_imprinting/README.md

 * `outprefix_anderson_MEGs.txt` and `outprefix_anderson_PEGs.txt` - imprinted MEGs/PEGs lists with both syntelog names given
 * `outprefix_anderson_stats.txt` - DESeq2 stats and imprinting status for all syntelogs

+Output from `get_counts_anderson.R` is in a similar format to the output from the Picard pipeline, so that the second half of the other pipelines (Picard, Wyder) can be used to call imprinting.
+The file names are as below:
+* `outprefix_cross_rep.txt`files have columns with gene-names, A counts, B counts.
+* `outprefix_cross_A_rep.txt` and `outprefix_cross_B_rep.txt` have the A and B counts separately as well.

 ## Method B: Picard and Gehring